young-geng/EasyLM/docs/evaluation.md

 ## LM Evaluation Harness
 EasyLM comes with builtin support for [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness), which can evaluate the language model on a variety of tasks.
-For example, you can use the following command to evaluate the the langauge model served with the HTTP server:
+For example, you can use the following command to evaluate the langauge model served with the HTTP server:

 ```shell